Short-time expansion of characteristic functions in a rough volatility setting with applications: Option-based characteristic function portfolios

-\end{theorem} The rate of convergence of the option-based estimators is determined by the mesh of the log-strike grid, $\Delta$, and the asymptotic order of the maturities of the options used in the estimation $T$.
+\end{theorem} The rate of convergence of the option-based estimators is determined by the mesh of the log-strike grid, $\Delta$, and the asymptotic order of the maturities of the options used in the estimation, $T$.
 We note that for consistent estimation, we need $\Delta/\sqrt{T}\rightarrow 0$.
 The reason for this is that if this is not the case the Riemann sum approximation error around-the-money, i.e., for log-strikes around $x_t$, will be too big relative to the quantity that is estimated (the conditional characteristic function or the conditional mean).
-In practice, this condition is expected to hold for the typical available strike grids and maturities, and this is reflected in the fact that the observed changes in option prices across consecutive strikes are typically not very big.
+In practice, this condition is expected to hold for the typical available strike grids and maturities, and this is reflected in the fact that the observed changes in option prices across consecutive strikes are typically not very big for options with at least one day to expiration.

 In the statement of the theorem, we further impose the requirement $\beta\wedge \gamma>\frac{\alpha}{4}-\frac{1}{8}$.
 This requirement guarantees that the error in $\widehat{\mathcal{L}}_{T_\ell}(u)$ and $\widehat{\mathcal{M}}_{t,T_\ell}$ due to the fact that Riemann sum is over a bounded (but asymptotically increasing) log-strike domain.
 This error is not expected to be binding in a typical application because we typically observe deep out-of-the-money option prices until their value falls below the minimum tick size.
 Finally, we note that with a slight strengthening of Assumption~\ref{ass:C}, we can also derive a CLT for $\widehat{\mathcal{L}}_{t,T_\ell}(u)$ and $\widehat{\mathcal{M}}_{t,T_\ell}$.
 For brevity, we do not present such a result here.